strategineer/personal-website/content/blog/2025-01-23/index.md

 I liked the voice I came up with for her--she could have been a fun recurring character, and it's a shame I didn't bring her into play more often.

-## Don't have amnesiac player characters
+## Don't allow amnesiac player characters

+> Takeaway: "Don't allow amnesiac player characters because they're really hard to roleplay as and around."

 During the campaign, one character, the dwarf Brod, was running away from fascist Chameleon Women.
 He fought them off with the help of the party and joined the crew after the fight.